-• Total Proposed FY09 Budget of \$3.9 million, represents a 6.0% increase over FY08 budget; includes \$3.7 million to support Wages and Salaries for 53 positions.
+- The Final FY09 Budget of \$3.9 million represents a 6.0% increase over FY08 approved budget excluding the ongoing maintenance line items; includes \$3.7 million to support Wages and Salaries for 53 positions. - Ongoing Maintenance: The actual spending under the ongoing maintenance line item captures the balance of the warehouse inventory items which were not charged out to the user divisions in the current fiscal year.
+The budget established for these items is included in the user divisions.